Ryebridge complete two-year project at Deddington Highways Depot

 The existing modular offices were considered old and inefficient, and had various issues including inadequate toilet systems where water pipes froze during cold weather, a lack of disabled access and inadequate accommodation for meetings.

-The new offices are a double-storey modular building consisting of open plan and private offices, which was built in Aberdeen by Texo Ltd and then lowered into place on the site using cranes.
+The new offices are eight double-storey modular units consisting of open plan and private offices, built in Aberdeen by Texo Ltd and then lowered into place on the site using cranes.
 They are more thermally and energy efficient and more adaptable to severe weather.

 The work also involved asphalt surfacing the outside area and creating defined pedestrian footways, disabled parking spaces and zebra crossings.